kafku/mmeigenwords/README.md

 ./download_inputs.sh

 # download images
-# Note that this may take some time, and that some images may have been removed fm flickr
+# Note that this may take some time, and that some images may have been removed from flickr
 ./download_images.sh
 ```